Peer-to-peer file sharing notice

 This annual notice is sent to all students, faculty, and staff as required by federal law.
 The purpose of this memo is to officially notify all students, faculty, and staff that it is a violation of federal law and university policy to share and/or distribute copyrighted materials without the permission of the copyright holder.
 Violators may be subject to civil and criminal prosecution under federal law, as well as personal sanctions specified in university policy.

-The University receives complaints from representatives of the motion picture, music recording, and software industries.
-The majority of the complaints are directly related to the use of file-sharing software such as BitTorrent and similar programs.
+The university receives complaints from representatives of the motion picture, music recording, and software industries.
+The majority of complaints are directly related to the use of file-sharing software, such as BitTorrent and similar programs.

 File-sharing software is most commonly used to download music, games, movies, and other media.
 Many do not realize that this software may turn your personal computer into a server, or upload site, even if that was not your intent.
 Files on your network-connected computer or device may then be shared with every other person connected to the internet.
 It is imperative that 1) users refrain from illegal file sharing, and 2) users disable the file uploading capability of any file-sharing systems.